What is context switching?

 Context switching can lower productivity, increase fatigue, and, ultimately, lead to developer burnout.
 Switching tasks requires energy and each switch depletes mental focus needed for high cognitive performance.
 Over an entire workday, too many context switches can leave developers feeling exhausted and drained.

 The impact of context switching lingers even after switching tasks.
 Cognitive function declines when the mind remains fixated on previous tasks, a phenomenon known as attention residue.
 According to Sophie Leroy, an Associate Professor of Management at the University of Washington Bothell School of Business who specializes in the study of attention:

 Attention residue is when thoughts about a task persist and intrude while performing another task

 Attention residue consumes cognitive processing power, making it more difficult to achieve a new task even after switching away from a previous one.

-For teams, context switching is a source of engineering friction.
-Left unchecked, rampant context switching across an entire team can increase the time it takes to release new features.
+At the team level, context switching is a source of engineering friction within the development pipeline.
+Left unchecked, rampant context switching across an entire team can increase the time it takes to release new features or recover from failure.

-Context switching also leads teams to tackle short and easy tasks (i.e. low hanging fruit), instead of the most important ones.
-Teams lack confidence that they’ll have the time, energy, or focus to complete an important task.
+Context switching also incentivizes teams to tackle short and easy tasks (i.e. low hanging fruit), instead of the most important ones.
+In disruptive environments, engineers lack confidence that they’ll have the time, energy, or focus to complete an important task.
 With less time to focus, they prioritize fast wins over meaningful work.